FoodsharingFin/dynamiclinking/README.md

 - **Reload**: Discard local changes and pull fresh from GitHub
 - **Sync Status Badge**: Shows if you have unpublished changes

-## 🔐 Security

-**What's Protected:**
-- Management interface (password required)
-- GitHub API token (embedded in code but scoped to only this repo)

-**What's Public:**
-- The redirect functionality (anyone can use `?id=slug` links)
-- Your QR codes and destination URLs
-- `chains.json` file (must be public for redirects to work)

-**Token Permissions:**
-The token can ONLY:
-- Read/write `chains.json` in this specific repo
-- Nothing else in your GitHub account

-**Risk Assessment:**
-If someone extracts your token from the page source, they can:
-- Modify your link chains
-- Nothing else (token is scoped tightly)

 You can revoke and regenerate tokens anytime from GitHub settings.

 ## 📝 Workflow Example